What Is a Diminished Value Claim in Texas?

 The Texas Department of Insurance (TDI) does not require motorists to carry insurance to cover diminished value, so most car insurance policies do not offer this protection.
 However, you can still pursue a diminished value claim if you are in an accident that leaves your car with significant damage.

 You and your car insurance carrier can negotiate a settlement, including the estimated cost of your vehicle’s diminished value.
 In Texas, you must only carry a minimum of $25,000 worth of coverage for property damage.
-If the damage exceeds that, it is possible to claim diminished value compensation under your policy’s underinsured motorist coverage.
-If the car wreck was not your fault, you can seek diminished value from the at-fault driver’s insurance company.
-If the other driver caused the wreck through negligence or carelessness, which led to your vehicle’s reduced value, you can file a claim for that lost value.
+If the damage exceeds that, there is a chance to claim diminished value compensation under your policy’s underinsured motorist coverage.

-How to File a Diminished Value Claim in Texas?
+How to File a Diminished Value Claim in Texas

 Filing a diminished value claim is a must, like filing any other claim for compensation following an accident.
 Under Texas law, you generally have two years from the accident date to file a diminished value claim against the at-fault driver’s insurance company.
 This is typically a third-party claim because you are not filing it with your insurance carrier but rather the other driver’s policy.